geoffmunn/utility-scripts/README.md

 ```
 GAS_ADJUSTMENT           = 3.6
+GAS_ADJUSTMENT_SEND      = 3.6
-GAS_ADJUSTMENT_INCREMENT = 0.1
+GAS_ADJUSTMENT_SWAPS     = 3.6
-MAX_GAS_ADJUSTMENT       = 4
+GAS_ADJUSTMENT_OSMOSIS   = 1.5
 ```

 ## Security notes

-Your wallet seed phrase is extremely important and must be kept safe at all times.
+Your wallet seed phrase is extremely important and MUST be kept safe at all times.
 You need to provide the seed phrase so the wallet can be recreated to allow withdrawals and delegations.

 Each wallet seed phrase is encrypted with the cryptocode library (https://pypi.org/project/cryptocode/) which uses AES encryption.
 You provide a password which makes the encrypted string impossible to guess or brute-force as long as it's a sufficiently complex password.

 The encrypted string is saved in the ```user_config.yml``` file, and your seed phrase will never be visible in plain text.

 When you run any of the other scripts, you provide the same password you used when you ran ```configure_user_wallets.py```.
 If this password doesn't decrypt any valid wallets then the script will stop.

+To be extra sure, it is recommended that you create a test wallet and make some small transactions with these scripts until you are comfortable that it works and is safe.

 If you have any questions or concerns about the security aspect of your seed, then please raise an issue on this project.